rpbaltazar/rpbaltazar-blog/_posts/2019-04-07-the-strange-date-case.md

 ```

 Because I felt that we could benefit in the future from it, I decided to extract
-the code to a gem itself that does not rely on Rails' Date nor DateTime.
-It does
+the code to a [gem itself](https://github.com/rpbaltazar/jiff-date_range) that
+does not rely on Rails' Date methods nor DateTime.
+At the time of writing I haven't yet tested it with rails for any unforseen
+conflicts, but in theory because its written on top of Ruby's Date, it should
-support it but it works on top of Ruby's native Time.
-You might want to take a
+support Rails with no issues.
+You might want to take a look at it and feel free
-look at it and feel free to comment, use it or open any issues you might find.
+to comment, use it or open any issues you might find.

+The gem implementation has a couple more useful methods that I don't mention here
+such as `include?`, `overlap?` and `overlap`.
+These make sense to exist as part
+of the DateRange.